About

 i.The Practice What B7 is

 The structure is intentional.
-Each venture has its own audience, voice, and economics.
-Each one is run as if it were the only thing on the desk.
-The collective exists to keep the books, the brand discipline, and the operating standards consistent across all of them.
+Each venture has its own audience, voice, and economics, and is run as if it were the only thing on the desk.
+The collective exists to keep the books, the brand, and the operating standards consistent across all of them.

-The five ventures look different on the surface.
-A consulting practice in Maryland.
-A library of classroom resources.
-A focus app for Apple devices.
-A YouTube channel of public-domain readings.
-An entrepreneurship program for kids.
-Different audiences, different mediums, different economics.
+The six ventures look different on the surface: a consulting practice in Maryland, a library of classroom resources, a focus app for Apple devices, a YouTube channel of public-domain readings, an entrepreneurship program for kids, and an AI-as-coach toolkit for older students.
+Different audiences, different products, different economics.

-What they share is a posture toward the moment we are in.
+What ties them together is a shared posture toward the moment we’re in.

 Hype is cheap.